7PH/powerglitch/README.md

 <img src="./assets/intro.gif">

 PowerGlitch is a standalone library with no external dependencies.
-It leverages CSS animations to create a glitch effect on images.
-No canvas or DOM manipulations are needed.
+It leverages CSS animations to create a glitch effect on any HTML element, without using canvas.
 It weights less than 2kb minified and gzipped.<br>

 Want to try it out?
 Check out the [demo](https://7ph.github.io/powerglitch/#/playground) 😊